gnosis/dex-research/dFusion/dFusion.rst

 --------------------------------------------------------------------------

 The submitter of a solution needs to post the full solution into the ethereum chain as calldata payload.
-The payload will contain: (new balance state, prices, touched orders, trading volume per order, intermediate state hashes).
+The payload will contain: (new balance-state-hash, prices, touched orders, trading volume per order, intermediate state hashes).
-The solution is a new stateHash with the updated account balances, a price vector **P**:
+The solution is a new balance-state-hash with the updated account balances, a price vector **P**:

 =================  =================  =====  =================
- Index_0           Index_1            ...
+                   Index_1            ...
 Index_S
 =================  =================  =====  =================
-sizeVector(=S)     P_1, token_index   ...
+(price, index)     P_1, token_index   ...
 P_S, token_index
 =================  =================  =====  =================

 of all prices relative to a reference token **Token_1** with token_index = 0.